astronomer/docs/astro/runtime-release-notes.md

 ### Additional improvements

-- The Webserver is now the only Airflow component with access to logs, which reduces the risk of exposing sensitive information in logs ([commit](https://github.com/apache/airflow/pull/16754))
+- The webserver is now the only Airflow component with access to logs, which reduces the risk of exposing sensitive information in logs ([commit](https://github.com/apache/airflow/pull/16754))
 - Added support for Python 3.9 ([commit](https://github.com/apache/airflow/pull/15515))
 - `token` keys in connections are now marked as masked by default ([commit](https://github.com/apache/airflow/pull/16474))